lambrospetrou/oxford-msc/plain-text/ch-dist-sys-exec.md

 0

 # final F-PLANs to be applied on the inputs
-# number of plans (each plan for each communication round)
+# number of plans (one plan for each communication round)
 1

 7